FERPA for Students & Parents

 A Student Has a Financial Hold Because of Outstanding Parking Tickets.
 Can the Student Still Obtain Access to His/Her Record?

 Yes, the student can still have the right to view the contents of his/her record.
-However, the university is not required to provide official transcripts until the debt is paid (except for official bankruptcy, if a student's debts are discharged).

 A Student Calls the Office of the University Registrar to Obtain His/Her Grades From Last Semester.
 Will the Office of the University Registrar Release This Information Over the Telephone?